kanakamedala-rajesh/SecureStorage/docs/project_proposal.md

     * Temporary files during atomic write: `<final_path>._atomicwrite_tmp` (internal to `FileUtil`)
 * **Atomic Writes (`FileUtil::atomicWriteFile`):**
     1. The directory for the final output file will be created if it doesn't exist.
-    2. Data is first written to a unique temporary file (e.g., `final_path._atomicwrite_tmp`) in the same directory as the final target.
+    2. Data is first written to a unique temporary file (e.g., `filepath + ".tmp"`) in the same directory as the final target using POSIX file operations.
-    3. The temporary file's content is flushed to the OS.
-(Note: True `fsync` for guaranteed disk persistence before rename is platform-specific and not implemented via standard C++ fstream; current implementation relies on `close()`.)
+    3. The temporary file's data is explicitly synchronized to the physical storage using `fsync()` on its file descriptor.
+    4. The temporary file is closed.
-    4. The temporary file is then atomically renamed to the final target filename using `std::rename()`.
+    5. The temporary file is then atomically renamed to the final target filename using `std::rename()`.
 This overwrites any existing file at the target path.
+    6. The parent directory of the final file is then explicitly synchronized using `fsync()` on its file descriptor to ensure the rename operation (directory entry update) is persistent.
+This step is crucial for preventing data loss if a power failure occurs immediately after the `rename`.
 * **Backup and Restore Strategy (`SecureStore::storeData`, `SecureStore::retrieveData`):**
     * **Storing Data:**
         1. New data is encrypted.